ring-team/KarstNSim_Public/README.md

 The first version of KarstNSim was done in the frame of <b> Benoit Thebault </b> master's thesis, supervised by Pauline Collon.
 It was presented in the 2022 RINGMeeting in: <b> Thebault, B., Collon, P., Antoine, C., Paris, A., Galin, E., 2022.
 Karstic network simulation with γ -graphs, in: 2022 RING Meeting. </b>
 Since 2022 summer, KarstNSim is developed in the frame of <b> Augustin Gouy</b> PhD thesis, supervised by Pauline Collon and Vincent Bailly-Comte.
-This public version corresponds to the version of KarstNSim used to generate results of the following article :
+This public version corresponds to the version of KarstNSim used to generate results of the publication proposed by <b> Gouy A., Collon P., Bailly-Comte V., Galin E., Antoine C., Thebault B., Landrein P., 2024.
+KarstNSim: a graph-based method for 3D geologically-driven simulation of karst networks. [insert DOI here] </b>

-**Gouy et al., 2024, Journal of Hydrology.**

 It is recommended to read the methodology presented in the article to better apprehend the code.